Greltam/CivMCNaraScripts/README.md

   4. ????
   5. Profit!

+Scripts are currently for JSMacros on 1.21.1 version.
+Download this 1.21.1 mod from the Mods folder and setup a new profile on MultiMC or however you do it.

 Disclaimer: New scripts added require 2 runs of the NaraGHScriptDownloader.js to first update the updater, then download the new script.
 If altering scripts, make sure to rename or move into a different folder so the auto-downloader/updater script doesn't destroy your altered script